neilbaldwin/2020-R/readme.md

 The FX tab is slightly different in that ALL of the FX parameters are grouped together.
 However there is an additional 'hidden' helper button in each FX type.
 Press/click on the strip below the grouped parameters to toggle the selection on/off.

+#### (TONE) SLICER

+Controls to randomise parameter for the SLICER group can be found on the TONE tab.

+Most of the control work in exactly the same way as other groups apart from the controls in the SEQ section.
+Here you'll find switches for STEPS, RES and a radial dial labelled DENSITY

+STEPS will randomise the vertical value of the current steps in the sequence.
+The DESNITY radial control controls how densely the seqence will be randomised.

+RES (resolution) randomises the number of divisions per step.

 ### Usage

 Feel free to use and modify it however you feel/need.
 You can dig into the script files in the TouchOSC editor but I've also included the LUA source code as separate files in case you find those useful.
 The same code is attached to buttons/documents in the TouchOSC project.